 Vermont offers many incentives to make going solar more affordable.
 Our guide covers the most significant incentive programs, but smaller city- or municipality-specific incentives may be worth exploring.
 We recommend checking the Database of State Incentives for Renewables and Efficiency (DSIRE) for more information.

-Use our tool below to connect with top solar installation companies.
-You can also read our guide on the best solar companies in Vermont to determine which provider best matches your needs.
+You can read our guide on the best solar companies in Vermont to determine which provider best matches your needs.

 Do solar panels need maintenance?